Braunschweig: Immigration

-A total of 102,156 of Braunschweig's residents, including citizens with second passport, had a migration background in 2024 (37.5% of the total population).
+A total of 108,278 of Braunschweig's residents, including citizens with second passport, had a migration background in 2025 (42.2% of the total population).
 People from over 175 nations live in Braunschweig, contributing to its cosmopolitan atmosphere and demographics.
-Among the 37.5% of people with a migration background, 26% or 70,828 were Non-German citizens or Germans with a second passport but without a migration background.
+Among the 42.2% of people with a migration background, 27.7% or 70,828 were Non-German citizens or Germans with a second passport but without a migration background.
 A high proportion of foreigners in the city come from Asia and Africa, something not seen in many cities in a similar size range.
 One of the main asylums, for refugees and asylum seekers, of Lower Saxony is located in Braunschweig as well as multiple smaller asylums are present throughout the city too, contributing to a higher amount of migrants and refugees in the city compared to other parts of the state though a high number of them are not counted as residents.
 The city's universities and interest in increasing the number of families from foreign countries has led to a higher trend in immigration.
 Braunschweig has had a relatively stable population because of multiple housing restrictions and other factors but many Germans are leaving the city so in order to take up their spaces, many foreigners are coming to the city.
 Multiple residential areas are being constructed in order to withstand the high inflow of migrants to the city.

-By the year 2030, over 44% of the population in Braunschweig is projected to have a foreign background, this includes first and second generation foreigners and naturalized foreigners due to around 51% of the population below 18 having foreign ancestry and high immigration rate.
-The population is also expected to increase by 20% by the year 2030 from 2020.
+The city has the highest number of indian, chinese, maghrebi, colombian and cameroonian communities in the state.
+It is the most diverse city in Lower Saxony in terms of the number of people from different nationalities and ethnicities.

-Weststadt has the highest migration percentage of all districts being 63.2%, followed by Nordstadt-Schunteraue with 55.8%, Westliches Ringgebiet with 52.4% and Mitte with 49.6%. the following table lists up the largest minority groups, including citizens with a migration background from a specific nation or region:
+Weststadt has the highest migration percentage of all districts being 63.2%, followed by Nordstadt-Schunteraue with 55.8%, Westliches Ringgebiet with 52.4% and Mitte with 49.6%.
+The following table lists up the largest minority groups, including citizens with a migration background from a specific nation or region: